 To the right of your totals you'll see two tweets from the top influencers (based on follower count) to tweet out a link to the content item.
 Above those you'll also see your potential tweet reach, which is the combined reach of everyone tweeting and retweeting your content.
 Click the 'Tweets' tab just above to view all linking tweets.

 The content details page also provides in-depth time series charts so you can really dig in and understand what happened with a content item.
 Compare any two metrics, understand expected traffic, or take a look at paid vs. organic traffic breakdowns.

 The overview is a dual-axis time series chart that allows you to compare any two metrics—like social actions on LinkedIn to social referrals from LinkedIn, or overall page views to Facebook social referrals—cumulatively or non-cumulatively.

-If the content item is trending, take a look at the predictive chart to get a better idea of how many social referrals will be coming your way in the next couple of hours.
+If the content item is trending, take a look at the predictive chart to get a better idea of how many page views will be coming your way in the next hour.
 Is it plateauing?
 Taking off?
-The dotted line will tell you what's next for your content.
+The dotted line will tell you what's next for that content item.